Avin-mo/Resonance/README.md

 - As a user, I want to be able to remove multiple journal entries.
 - As a user, I want to be able to update a spesific category of every journal entry; including song title, artist, mood, and date.
 - As a user, I want to be able to filter, list, and view my journal enteires by categories; including song title, artist, mood, and date.
+- As a user, I want to be given the option to save my journal to a choosen file.
+- As a user, I want to be given the option to import my journal from a file.